Compare whole-genome and exome sequencing

 De novo sequencing refers to sequencing a novel genome where there is no reference sequence available.
 NGS enables fast, accurate characterization of any species.

-Phased sequencing, or genome phasing, distinguishes between alleles on homologous chromosomes, resulting in whole-genome haplotypes.
+Phased sequencing, or genome phasing, distinguishes between alleles on homologous chromosomes to resolve their inheritance, resulting in whole-genome haplotypes.
 This information is often important for genetic disease studies.

 Previously a challenging application, human whole-genome sequencing has never been simpler.
 It offers the most detailed view into our genetic code.